Empress Dowager Cixi — A Controversial Female Politician in the Late Qing Dynasty

 Xianfeng passed away young the following year after the Second Opium War ended.

-Before he departed, he gave the throne to his only alive son, the Tongzhi Emperor Zaichun (1856 — 1875).
+Before he departed, he gave the throne to his only living son, the Tongzhi Emperor Zaichun (1856 — 1875).

 Emperor Xianfeng also nominated Eight Regents to assist the new monarch, together with his queen Ci'an and Tongzhi's birth mother, Cixi.